Neil Armstrong’s ‘Space’ Collection Of Items He Flew To The Moon Is Going Up For Auction This Fall

 The two brothers set out to preserve these irreplaceable items and started researching each object in order to identify, restore, and record its history.

-“We felt like the number of people that could help us identify them and give us the historical context was diminishing and that the problem of understanding that context would only get worse over time,” said Mark Armstrong, who noted that his father never gave them any indication on what he wanted done with the large number of collectibles in his possession.
+“We felt like the number of people that could help us identify them and give us the historical context was diminishing and that the problem of understanding that context would only get worse over time,” said Mark Armstrong, who noted that his father never gave them any indication on what he wanted to be done with the large number of collectibles in his possession.

 “He did save all the items, so he obviously felt they were worth saving,” he pointed out.